About TalkTalk business broadband

 - Frequently asked questions

-TalkTalk Business is the business provider arm of TalkTalk, which of course provides residential broadband deals to a large chunk of the UK market.
-On this page, we will be talking predominantly about TalkTalk Business' provision to small businesses.
+TalkTalk Business is the business broadband provider arm of TalkTalk, which provides residential broadband deals to a large chunk of the UK market.
+TalkTalk was previously a subsidiary of Carphone Warehouse, but it became a standalone company in 2010.

 What does TalkTalk Business broadband offer?

-- Broadband for small businesses – TalkTalk Business offers just two speeds here: 17Mbps ADSL and 76Mbps fibre.
-The ADSL deal will just about cope if you're a sole trader or run a home office, perhaps with one employee.
-Anything more than that and you'll need the fibre package, and even then if you have more than 10 employees we'd recommend skipping TalkTalk Business and heading to a provider with more speed on offer, such as Virgin Media Business
+- Broadband for small businesses – TalkTalk Business offers two speeds: 17Mbps ADSL and 76Mbps fibre.
+The ADSL deal will just about cope if you’re a sole trader or run a small home office; anything more will require the faster fibre package.
+If you have more than 10 employees, the top speeds might not be enough – although the company is beginning to roll out ultrafast broadband to some locations.

-- Phone lines – On TalkTalk Business' entry-level ADSL package, Simply Business Broadband, you'll get a phone line with pay as you go calls.
-With its faster Complete Business Broadband and Phone package, you'll get a phone line with free calls to UK landlines and mobiles.
-This is actually a pretty good deal, since most anytime call packages exclude mobiles
+- Phone lines – On the TalkTalk Business entry-level ADSL package, Simply Business Broadband, you’ll get a phone line with pay as you go calls.
+With its faster Complete Business Broadband and Phone package, you’ll get a phone line with free calls to UK landlines and mobiles.
+This is actually a pretty good deal, since most anytime call packages exclude mobiles.

 Frequently asked questions